defder-su/SaveSites/README.md

 Each site may contain thousands and tens thousands files, that's why the scripts zip downloaded sites.
 Also, it resolves porential issues related to supporting filenames in various file systems.

-Mount zips: use [Zipster](https://coriolis-systems.com#free-stuff) (seeing `/ipfs/QmUBbaw45ebpNB8oTPd5jR8n6v8oGJ9UMKMmnWYmX4Sk8Z`) on macOS, `avfs` on Linux, some tool like `WinMount` on Windows.
+Mount zips: use [Zipster](https://ipfs.io/ipfs/QmUBbaw45ebpNB8oTPd5jR8n6v8oGJ9UMKMmnWYmX4Sk8Z) on macOS, `avfs` on Linux, some tool like `WinMount` on Windows.
 So, you have not unpack zip-files to work with sites.

 Limited to `100K` files per site (you can edit `MAXFILES` variable in the `save` script).